 The current high throughput model of grid computing has proven to be extremely powerful for a small number of different communities.
 These communities have thrived in the current grid environment but the uptake of e-infrastructure by other communities has been limited.
 EGI has therefore strategically decided to investigate how it could broaden the uptake of its infrastructure to support other research communities and application design models, that would not only be able to take advantage of the existing functionality and investment already made in EGI’s Core Infrastructure, but also support different research communities and their applications on the current production infrastructure than it was previously able to.

-The utilisation of Virtualization and Infrastructure as a Service (IaaS) cloud computing wa a clear candidate to enable this transformation.
+The utilisation of virtualization and Infrastructure as a Service (IaaS) cloud computing is a clear candidate to enable this transformation.
 It was also clear that with a number of different open source technologies already in use across a number of different resource providers, that it would not be possible to mandate a single software stack.
 Instead, following on from a number of different activities already on-going in Europe including SIENA, an approach that required the utilisation of open standards where available and, where not, methods that have broad acceptance in the e-infrastructure community were essential.

 The Task Force as originally configured had an 18-month mandate starting from September 2011, which was subdivided into 3 succinct six-month blocks: